Best Books from 2023

 Clover had an unusual childhood, with her Kindergarten teacher passing away during a reading of Peter Rabbit.
 Then, her parents passed away while traveling, and she started a new life with her grandfather in New York City.
 She continued to be fascinated by death and was studying different cultural traditions abroad when she received the terrible news that her grandfather had passed away alone in his office.

 Clover commits to preventing others from dying alone by becoming a death doula.
-She only takes one patient at a time, so can be more present for her clients than hospice workers.
+She only takes one patient at a time, so she can be more present for her clients than hospice workers.
 Whether she’s only holding their hand or hearing their regrets about life, she is present to honor them in their last moments.
 Her only friend is actually her grandfather’s friend, Leo, who is very concerned that when he is gone, Clover will be alone.
 Between his friendship-matchmaking and a fiesty new client, can Clover shift her life focus outside of work from the dying to a new life of her own?

-Melissa highly recommends this book for anyone who loves the heart of Fredrik Backman and characters like Eleanor Oliphant or Albert Entwistle, who have been loners for much of their life.
-While the concept of the book sounds like it’s heavy on death and grief is a big theme, the novel is very much about life.
+While the book’s concept sounds heavy on death and grief, the novel is very much about life.
 It’s a rare book that Melissa wanted to read again immediately, while also wanting to give it a hug.
-Some readers have reported not connecting with Clover, but Melissa adored her and was rooting for her on every page.

 Lady Tan’s Circle of Women